Sade25/ChildcareCRM/README.md

 1. setup DB for child enrollment data
    - This is the data when you click "Enroll Child" on the home page
+        * The enroll child button directs you to complete a form.
+The form is based off of this "https://www.odjfs.state.oh.us/forms/num/JFS01234/pdf/"
    - checkout src/components/ChildEnrollmentForm
    - Add a "date completed" attribute to the form in the database
-   - Make Key fields required, such as first/last name, address, phone number, ... etc. You can decide this
+   - Make certain fields from the form required, such as first/last name, address, phone number, ... etc. You can decide this
+   - Also, to make things easier when complete the second page "Parents", when it asks for an address they should be allowed to select "same as child"
    - Email and text a reminder to the parent 30 days before one year has elapsed from the time the enrollment form was completed
    - adjust the styling of the enrollment form so that each page is consistent as you progess through the form (ie the same styling for all pages)

+2. Add "Child Medical" form similar to how "Enroll Child" is
+   - The form should be based off of this document https://www.odjfs.state.oh.us/forms/num/JFS%2001305/pdf/
+   - It should contain all the input fields the document contains
+   - setup DB for it
+   - Email and text a reminder to the parent 30 days before one year has elapsed from the time the medical form was completed
+   - Add a "date completed" attribute to the form in the database

+3. Add "Infant Basic" form similar to how the other forms are
+   - The form should be based off of this document https://care4kidswooster.com/pdfs/Infant%20Only%20Forms/JFS-01218%20Basic%20Infant%20Information.pdf
+   - It should contain all the input fields the document contains
+   - setup DB for it
+   - Email and text a reminder to the parent 30 days before THREE months has elapsed from the time the medical form was completed
+   - Add a "date completed" attribute to the form in the database

-2. Adjust home page data to be dynamic
+4. Adjust home page data to be dynamic
    - Current (Infant, Toddler, Preschool, and School Age) counts are hard coded
    - You determine this based on the database using the children ages
    - infants = birth to 18 months
    - toddlers = 18 months to 3 years
    - preschool = 3 years to 5 years
    - school age = 5 years +
-   - Add a "Reminders" box at the top left, that we will enventually contain reminders but can be blank for now.
+   - Add a "Reminders" box at the top left, that we will contain reminders but can be blank for now.
 It should be scrollable as there might be many reminders
+   - The reminders should be when the three forms above "Child Enrollment, Child Medical, Infant Basic form" are about to expire.
+Similar to when you email/text the parents
    - Style the page and use similar styling on other pages

-3. Children tab on the navbar should list all the children
+5. Children tab on the navbar should list all the children
    - They should be grouped by (Infant, Toddler, Preschool, and School Age)
    - You should list key details about each child, like their First/Last name, Age, Parent
-   - Clicking on any child should send you to a summary page containing their enrollemnt form data
+   - Clicking on any child should send you to a summary page containing their three forms

-4. Parent tab on the navbar should list all the parents
+6. Parent tab on the navbar should list all the parents

    - You can decide what to present on this page.
 I'm guessing we should list the kids under each parent?

-5. Complete the "Daycare Center" tab on the navbar
+7. Complete the "Daycare Center" tab on the navbar

    - This page should just contain all reminders

-6. Have a login system
+8. Have a login system
    - There should be two views (Admin and Parent)
    - Admin should be similar to the current view
    - Parent view should contain the following
-     - View all their kids
+     - View all their kids (medical, infant basic, enrollment form)
      - Have the ability to enroll a child
      - View the daycare centers email and phone

+9. Design/Style the website
+    - Current the UI is very basic, please make it look better.
+You have full freedom to design as you wish

 ## Available Scripts